nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-arender-connector.md

 - previewer is reachable on port 8080 when exposed directly by Tomcat, we recommend to setup an Apache or Nginx in front of it
 - rendition is reachable on port 1990

-Below the needed communication (for firewall rules / docker network setup):
+Below the needed communication (for firewall rules/docker network setup):
 - Nuxeo needs to reach ARender previewer
 - ARender previewer needs to reach ARender rendition
 - ARender previewer needs to reach Nuxeo

-### Embedded installation - Development
+### Embedded Installation - Development

-For development purposes, you need to run the Docker image for rendition and bind its port to local host:
+For development purposes, you need to run the Docker image for rendition and bind its port to localhost:
 ```
 docker run -p 1990:1990 -it -d dockerin-arender.nuxeo.com:443/arender-rendition:MP_VERSION
 ```